 Example of an Application Profile

-The Food and Agriculture Organisation have developed an application profile known as the AGRIS Application Profile for the International Information System on Agricultural Sciences and Technology.
+The Food and Agriculture Organisation has developed an application profile known as the AGRIS Application Profile for the International Information System on Agricultural Sciences and Technology.

 It uses metadata terms from the following metadata scheme: